Ecosa Group: History

 Ecosa was founded in 2015 in Melbourne by Ringo Chan.
-The team studied various foams for R&D purposes before starting off with production.

 Ecosa Group expanded into New Zealand in May 2016 and to Hong Kong in September the same year.
 By December 2017, the company had landed in its fourth location, the United States.
-The company has also entered the Canadian market in 2019.
+The company entered the Canadian market in 2019.

-In January 2018, the company also started producing Ecosa pillow that included a contour and adjustable height.
+In January 2018, the company started producing Ecosa pillow that included a contour and adjustable height.
 By November previous year, they had reached $30 million in sales.

-Ecosa was cited for donating around 500 mattresses to The Salvation Army.
+Ecosa donated around 500 mattresses to The Salvation Army.

 The company has been featured in mainstream media sources like news.com.au and The New Zealand Herald among others.

 Controversy

-The company came into limelight when it conflicted with Koala Mattress manufacturer which accused Ecosa of stealing their idea that involved testing the flexibility and shape memory of a mattress by putting a wine glass on the mattress and jumping on it.
-The fact that wine glass wouldn't tip or even move would then become an argument for the mattress quality.
+The Koala Mattress manufacturer accused Ecosa of stealing their idea of placing a wine glass on the mattress and then jumping on it, the glass not spilling or even moving demonstrating the flexibility and shape memory of the mattress.
 Both companies had released their own versions of similar videos.
-However, Ecosa founder reacted by saying that they had developed that test before them pointing out that others had also tried "water glass" test before them both and therefore such ideas were not intellectual property.
+Ecosa founder responded that they had developed the test before, pointing out that others had also used the water glass test before either of them, and therefore the idea was not intellectual property.
 Ecosa's wine glass test video had 3.04 million views as of March 2016.
-The two founders have also presented counter arguments over the type of "zero disturbance" mattresses they create.
+The two founders have presented counter arguments over the type of "zero disturbance" mattresses they create.
 Chan remarked that Koala had not invented the K-4 foams.